Vincit/objection.js/doc/includes/API.md

 Property|Type|Description
 --------|----|-----------
-relate|boolean|If true, relations are related instead of inserted.
-See the examples [here](#graph-upserts). unrelate|boolean|If true, relations are unrelated instead of deleted.
-See the examples [here](#graph-upserts). insertMissing|boolean|If true, models that have identifiers _and_ are not found, are inserted.
+relate|boolean&#124;string[]|If true, relations are related instead of inserted.
+Relate functionality can be enabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). unrelate|boolean&#124;string[]|If true, relations are unrelated instead of deleted.
+Unrelate functionality can be enabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). insertMissing|boolean&#124;string[]|If true, models that have identifiers _and_ are not found, are inserted.
 By default this is false and an error is thrown.
+This functionality can be enabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). noInsert|boolean&#124;string[]|If true, no inserts are performed.
+Inserts can be disabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). noUpdate|boolean&#124;string[]|If true, no updates are performed.
+Updates can be disabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). noDelete|boolean&#124;string[]|If true, no deletes are performed.
+Deletes can be disabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). noRelate|boolean&#124;string[]|If true, no relates are performed.
+Relate operations can be disabled for a subset of relations is the graph by providing a list of relation expressions.
+See the examples [here](#graph-upserts). noUnrelate|boolean&#124;string[]|If true, no unrelate operations are performed.
+Unrelate operations can be disabled for a subset of relations is the graph by providing a list of relation expressions.
 See the examples [here](#graph-upserts).